2012 Mexican general election: Allegations of media bias and Yo Soy 132 student protests

 Mass protests have taken place in Mexico City against alleged bias towards PRI and Peña Nieto in the print and television media, particularly Televisa.

 The movement Yo Soy 132 ("I am 132") formed in response to this perceived bias, with initial focus on Peña Nieto as the flagship of "corruption, tyranny and authoritarianism".
-On May 11, 2012, Peña Nieto visited Universidad Iberoamericana and was received with scorn.
+On 11 May 2012, Peña Nieto visited Universidad Iberoamericana and was received with scorn.
 Both printed and televised media reported this as a minor mishap, called the students intolerant, and claimed that they had been paid by leftist organizations.
 In response, 131 students identified themselves on a YouTube video by their university IDs and stated that their actions were independent.
 This caused a ripple effect as many tweeted "I'm the 132nd student" in solidarity.
 Mass protests organized by public and private university students then took place across the country.
 The movement successfully demanded that, unlike the first debate, the second presidential debate be broadcast on national television, and has proposed a third debate to cover a broader scope of issues.

 Claims of hacking

 In a 31 March 2016 article published by Bloomberg Business Week, a Colombian hacker named Andrés Sepúlveda claimed to have been paid US$600,000 by the PRI for hacking files (including phone calls, e-mails, and strategies) pertaining to the respective political campaigns of Peña Nieto's rivals, and also to manipulate social media to create fake news against his opponents with 30,000 fake Twitter accounts, creating fake trending topics and the perception of public enthusiasm toward Peña Nieto's campaign.
-On election day, Sepúlveda claimed to have been watching a live feed from Bogota, Colombia and destroyed evidence right after Peña Nieto was declared winner.
+On election day, Sepúlveda claimed to have been watching a live feed from Bogotá, Colombia and destroyed evidence right after Peña Nieto was declared winner.
 He said he was helped by a team of six hackers, which he led.
 The hacker is serving a 10-year prison sentence in Colombia for hacking crime, in favor of the election campaign of Óscar Iván Zuluaga.